Theophany - Object of the Ring Dance

 For Frederick M. Huchel book by the same title see here:

 The Cosmic Ring-Dance of the Angels: An Early Christian Rite of the Temple.
-Huchel has traced the roots of this temple ritual from ancient times to the modern day and in doing go has done some incredible research.
+Huchel has traced the roots of this temple ritual from ancient times to the modern day and in doing so has done some incredible research.
 He presents a lot of evidence that suggests that the early Christians performed and perpetuated ancient temple rituals that were meant to connect the throne of God and angelic hosts in heaven with worshipers on earth.

 No comments: